 In the fall of 2010, I became acutely aware of a ringing and slight pain in my ears.
 I ignored it yet it persisted the next few days as well.
-Over the next week, the ringing faded to non-existence., but a week later at a club show, I found myself taking pictures near a speaker and later that night, I felt the ringing come back, quite strongly.
+Over the next week, the ringing faded to non-existence, but a week later at a club show, I found myself taking pictures near a speaker and later that night, I felt the ringing come back, quite strongly.
 The ringing this time did not go away and I continued to see live music but kept away from speakers.
 In December of that year I contacted an ear/nose/throat specialist and he informed me that I likely had tinnitus, the constant ringing sensation in my ears that would not go away, and was noticeable, especially in the silence before I went to sleep each night.
+Earplugs were in order.

 This is when I decided it was time to invest in a good pair of ear plugs.
 For nearly every show since December 2010, I have worn earplugs and not missed a note of music and as a result, the ringing has subsided somewhat.
 While I have a couple of pairs of ear plugs that work well, I continue to notice, more than four years later that many of my friends and regulars at shows do not wear earplugs.
 The typical response is because they didn’t want to miss the sound of the show.
 The benefits of earplugs cannot be understated, as they filter out some of the unnecessary noise and improve the quality of the live music experience rather than hamper it.
 Around the time of this diagnosis, I sought out different styles and brands of earplugs to test which ones worked best and to share the benefit of earplugs with others so that fewer do not succumb to tinnitus, or worse, hearing loss.
 Four years later and I still have tinnitus but my hearing is no worse than it was in late 2010, but it would be a different story without a small investment in earplugs.